One of the biggest challenges facing Veterans as they transition out of the military and into the civilian world is trying to find their place.

 - Leadership – If anyone can rally the troops, it’s someone who had to do it on the field of battle.
 Our soldiers know what it takes to lead and what needs to be done to have everyone working together as a team.
 You keep watch over your battle buddy to your right and your left and you put them above your own self-interests.
 That’s the definition of leadership and, quite frankly, many organizations need more of it.

 What Companies Are Involved?

-There are 40 companies who have made the pledge.
+There are 40 companies that have made the pledge.
 And just as they’re supporting us, we should support them.
 You can see the full list of companies here.

 But What About Transitioning?

-I get it.
-Transition from the military life is tough.
+The transition from military life is tough.
 It was hard on my husband and it was hard on me.
-But many of these companies (including National Vision) are going beyond just offering a job, they’re also offering development programs, mentorship relationships and internal training.
+But many of these companies are going beyond just offering a job, they’re also offering development programs, mentorship relationships, and internal training.

 I, for one, am very excited about the program.
 Businesses showing support in the form of discounts on Veterans Day or acknowledgment on the 4th of July is nice.